 - Capital gains or losses

 - Foreign currency gains or losses

-Car & Truck Expenses
+2. Car and Truck Expenses

-If you choose to track your miles, the 2018 standard mileage rate is $0.545 per mile, an increase from $0.535 in 2017.
+If you choose to track your miles, the 2021 standard mileage rate is 56 cents per mile, decreasing from 57.5 cents in 2020.

 Even if your actual mileage costs are less than the current rate, you can still apply the standard mileage deduction.
-Any mileage costs claimed must be associated with business activity; proper documentation of these costs must also be kept on hand for seven years after you’ve filed.
+Any mileage costs claimed must be associated with business activity; proper documentation of these costs must also be kept on hand for 7 years after you’ve filed.